What is Google AI Mode? How to earn a spot in the AI answer

 Why you need measurement beyond classic SEO dashboards

-A recurring problem in the sample is that traditional tools struggle to isolate AI-driven visibility.
-Rankings, clicks, and Search Console reports do not always show how your brand appears inside AI Answers.
-This is where a dedicated AI Visibility layer becomes essential.
+Traditional tools can't isolate AI-driven visibility.
+Rankings, clicks, and Search Console reports don't show how your brand reads inside an AI Answer.
+That's the gap a dedicated AI Visibility layer fills.

 What Mention Network helps you see

-• Which competitors are being cited instead, and in what contexts?
+• Which competitors get cited instead, and in what contexts?

 How to operationalize it

-4. Re-check: confirm whether inclusion and citations change over time
+• Re-check: watch whether inclusion and citations move over time

-This keeps your Google AI Mode strategy grounded in measurable shifts, not opinions about what “should” work.
+That keeps your Google AI Mode strategy anchored to measurable shifts instead of opinions about what should work.

 FAQs